 Despite reputations as a kid's comic, Archie sometimes does this (although more subtly)

-In Archie Comics' Sonic the Hedgehog #123 when Nack the weasel has kidnapped Sally Acorn and has her held hostage in his hideout, at one point she mouths off to him and he threatens to shoot her with his gun, she responds by slamming her knee into his groin causing him to crumple over in pain.
+In Archie Comics' Sonic the Hedgehog #123 when Nack the Weasel and his gang has kidnapped Sally Acorn and has her held hostage in their hideout, at one point she mouths off to Nack and he threatens to shoot her with his gun, she responds by slamming her knee into his groin causing him to crumple over in pain.

 In one of Sonic and Shadow's early battles, Sonic taunts Shadow by telling him that he should get a girlfriend to release his pent-up aggression.
 Shadow slams his elbow back and causes extreme pain, close enough to Sonic's groin that this is the implication for any readers over 14.